 Seek out formal education in animal PT.

 While certification isn’t technically required as a condition of practicing as an animal PT, it’s strongly recommended for exactly the reasons Atlas mentioned above.
 The lack of formalized language around animal PT essentially makes it the “Wild West” of rehab.
 So, you might be able to treat dogs, horses, and other animals without formal training—but why would you?
-There’s no doubt that formal education will make you a more competent, confident practitioner for our furry friends.
-In many of the states that already have defined language allowing animal PTs to practice with indirect supervision (and after receiving DVM medical clearance/referral), there are minimum educational standards the therapist must first meet in order to work under those provisions.
+There’s no doubt that formal higher education will make you a more competent, confident practitioner for our furry friends.
+In many of the states that already have defined language allowing animal PTs to practice with indirect supervision (and after receiving DVM medical clearance/referral), there are minimum educational standards the therapist must first meet to work under those provisions.

 Don your advocacy cap.